»

 Story & Characters

-I have a problem with an anime that will rely solely on plot and completely disregard character development.
-The same can be said of an anime that dishes out some deep character and is all but missing a plot.
-Rurouni Kenshin, however, is a damn good product of thought, character, plot and animation.
-I am not just saying this because it was my very first anime (not counting count Sailor Moon, and I do not).
-In all my seven anime-watching years, I have yet to encounter an anime that has touched me completely in the way Rurouni Kenshin has.
-It made me think, feel and on several occasions cry.
-I sympathized for Kenshin, the wandering protagonist, and his journey for atonement.
+I have a bone to pick with anime that will rely solely on plot and completely ignore character development.
+The same can be said of an anime that devotes itself to fleshed outs characters and is all but missing a plot.
+Rurouni Kenshin, however, is a surprisingly balanced product of thought, character, plot and animation — solid.
+I am not just saying this because it was my very first anime (not counting count Sailor Moon, I do not; I was five).
+In all my anime-watching years, I have yet to watch through a series that has touched me in the way Rurouni Kenshin has, so completely.
+It made me think, feel and, on several occasions, it pulled on my heartstrings.
+I felt for Kenshin, the wandering protagonist, and his journey for atonement — a life dedicated to repairing sins of the past.
 I understood Kaoru Kamiya’s fear of loneliness.
-In every character I came across in this series, something was felt.
+In every character, something was there, something strong that reached out to grab me.
 And you can bet it was special.

-Rurouni Kenshin essentially depicts the physical and emotional struggle of Kenshin Himura, a wanderer in the era of Meiji.
+Rurouni Kenshin follows the physical and emotional struggles of Kenshin Himura, a wanderer in the era of Meiji.
 During the Bakamatsu war, he was known as the deadly assassin Hitokiri Battousai (manslayer).
-After events that are later covered in the manga and not the anime, Kenshin vows to never kill again and lays down his man slaying sword.
-To atone, Kenshin Himura now wields the Sakabato (reverse-blade sword) and wanders across Japan offering protection to those in need.
-While in Tokyo, Kenshin falls under the suspicion of seventeen-year-old Kaoru Kamiya who believes him to be the legendary Battousai.
-As it turns out, another man is using the name Battousai to discredit Kaoru’s dojo which teaches her father’s legacy of Kamiya Kasshin-Ryu.
+After events later covered in the manga and not the anime, Kenshin vows to never kill again and lays down his man-slaying sword.
+To right his wrongs, Kenshin wields the Sakabato (reverse-blade sword) and wanders across Japan offering protection to those in need.
+While in Tokyo, Kenshin falls under the suspicions of a seventeen-year-old dojo master, Kaoru Kamiya, who believes him to be the legendary Battousai.
+At the same time, another man is falsely using the name Battousai to discredit Kaoru’s dojo.

-After the fake-Battousai is discredited by the efforts of Kenshin, Kaoru learns of Kenshin’s identify from the Bakamatsu as the true Hitokiri Battousai.
+After the fake-Battousai incident is remedied by Kenshin's efforts, Kaoru learns of his identity as the true Battousai.
 Despite this, she offers him room and board at her dojo, understanding him to be a kind person atoning for his wrongs.
-He accepts, and from there Kenshin, Kaoru and other friends that later include Yahiko, Sanosuke and Megumi, make friendships as Kenshin faces demons from his past that come to haunt him as Hitokiri Battousai.
+He accepts, and from there Kenshin, Kaoru and other friends that later include Yahiko, Sanosuke and Megumi, build their lives together as Kenshin faces demons from his past that come to haunt him as Hitokiri Battousai.

 Rurouni Kenshin arcs include: Tokyo, Kyoto, Shimbara and Jinchuu (not covered in the anime).